kaliop/ezobjectwrapper/README.md

 ### Twig function render_location

-This does render a Location without using a separate Controller and reloading the kenel
+This does render a Location without using a separate Controller and reloading the kernel

 ```twig
 {{ render_location(locationId, 'view_type', {}) }}